-At first the Great Firewall was crude.
+At first the Great Firewall of China was crude.

 On an earlier trip it blocked entire web domains if there was any suspicion of anything untoward.
 Today, the blocking is more subtle.
-The Great Firewall lets some sites through with only certain, troublesome pages censored.
+The Great Firewall of China lets some sites through with only certain, troublesome pages censored.

 One change in recent years is the way the firewall blocks sites of interest to foreign users.
 Last year, on a trip to Shenzhen in Southern China, it blocked Google’s search engine and the Gmail web page.

 At the time it was still possible to reach the Gmail IMAP servers and load messages into a mail client.

 This trip, the Gmail IMAP server is inaccessible.
 Or at least more inaccessible than before.
 Now you can’t connect to the server from a laptop or a device reaching the internet through hotel wi-fi.